KhaledCOE-411/Code-Lab-2-Embedded/README.md

 When the system is DISARMED, the LED stays OFF.

-When the system is ARMED, the light sensor value is compared with the threshold and the LED turns ON or OFF depending on the light level.
+When the system is ARMED, the light sensor value is compared with the threshold.

-Debouncing is used so that one real button press is only detected once.
+Depending on the light level and the selected threshold, the LED turns ON or OFF.

-Hysteresis is used so that the LED does not keep switching ON and OFF when the light value is close to the threshold.
+The system also uses debouncing and hysteresis to make the behavior more stable.

 ## UART Output